19hours/sg-statutes/Acts/Companies Act.md

 (8) Each audit committee may regulate its own procedure and in particular the calling of meetings, the notice to be given of such meetings, the voting and proceedings thereat, the keeping of minutes and the custody, production and inspection of such minutes.

-(9) Where the directors of a company or of a holding company are required to make a report under section 201(5) or section 201(6A) and the company is a listed company, the directors shall describe in the report the nature and extent of the functions performed by the audit committee pursuant to subsection (5).
+(9) Where the directors of a company or of a parent company are required to make a statement under section 201(16) and the company is a listed company, the directors shall describe in the statement the nature and extent of the functions performed by the audit committee pursuant to subsection (5).

-(10) In this section, “listed company” means a company that is incorporated in Singapore and has been admitted to the official list of a securities exchange in Singapore and has not been removed from the official list.

-[5/2004]
+[Act 36 of 2014 wef 01/07/2015]

+(10) [Deleted by Act 36 of 2014 wef 01/07/2015]

 (11) Any reference in this section to a director who is not an executive director of a company is a reference to a director who is not an employee of, and does not hold any other office of profit in, the company or in any related corporation of that company in conjunction with his office of director and his membership of any audit committee, and any reference to an executive director shall be read accordingly.

 [5/2004]

-### Directors need not lay accounts before company if resolution under section 175A in force
+### Directors need not lay financial statements before company if resolution under section 175A in force

 201C\.
 Subject to section 203(1), while a resolution by a private company under section 175A is in force —

-(a) the directors of the company need not comply with the requirement in section 201 to lay before the company at its annual general meeting accounts or consolidated accounts of the company; and
+(a) the directors of the company need not comply with the requirement in section 201 to lay before the company at its annual general meeting financial statements or consolidated financial statements of the company; and

+[Act 36 of 2014 wef 01/07/2015]

-(b) the reference in section 207(1) to accounts required to be laid before the company in general meeting shall be read as a reference to the documents required to be sent to persons entitled to receive notice of general meetings of the company under section 203(1).
+(b) the reference in section 207(1) to financial statements required to be laid before the company in general meeting shall be read as a reference to the documents required to be sent to persons entitled to receive notice of general meetings of the company under section 203(1).

 [8/2003]

+[Act 36 of 2014 wef 01/07/2015]

+[Act 36 of 2014 wef 01/07/2015]

-### Relief from requirements as to form and content of accounts and reports
+### Relief from requirements as to form and content of financial statements and directors’ statement

-202\.—(1) The directors of a company may apply to the Registrar in writing for an order relieving them from any requirement of this Act relating to the form and content of accounts or consolidated accounts (other than a requirement of the Accounting Standards) or to the form and content of the report required by section 201(6) and (6A) and the Registrar may make such an order either unconditionally or on condition that the directors comply with such other requirements relating to the form and content of the accounts or consolidated accounts or report as the Registrar thinks fit to impose.
+202\.—(1) The directors of a company may apply to the Registrar in writing for an order relieving them from any requirement of this Act relating to the form and content of financial statements or consolidated financial statements (other than a requirement of the Accounting Standards) or to the form and content of the statement required by section 201(16) and the Registrar may make such an order either unconditionally or on condition that the directors comply with such other requirements relating to the form and content of the financial statements or consolidated financial statements or directors’ statement as the Registrar thinks fit to impose.

 [62/70; 13/87; 12/2002]

+[Act 36 of 2014 wef 01/07/2015]

-(2) The Registrar may, where he considers it appropriate, make an order in respect of a specified class of companies relieving the directors of a company in that class from compliance with any specified requirements of this Act relating to the form and content of accounts or consolidated accounts (other than a requirement of the Accounting Standards) or to the form and content of the report required by section 201(6) and (6A) and the order may be made either unconditionally or on condition that the directors of the company comply with such other requirements relating to the form and content of accounts or consolidated accounts or report as the Registrar thinks fit to impose.
+(2) The Registrar may, where he considers it appropriate, make an order in respect of a specified class of companies relieving the directors of a company in that class from compliance with any specified requirements of this Act relating to the form and content of financial statements or consolidated financial statements (other than a requirement of the Accounting Standards) or to the form and content of the statement required by section 201(16) and the order may be made either unconditionally or on condition that the directors of the company comply with such other requirements relating to the form and content of financial statements or consolidated financial statements or directors’ statement as the Registrar thinks fit to impose.

 [12/2002]

+[Act 36 of 2014 wef 01/07/2015]

-(3) The Registrar shall not make an order under subsection (1) unless he is of the opinion that compliance with the requirements of this Act would render the accounts or consolidated accounts or report, as the case may be, misleading or inappropriate to the circumstances of the company or would impose unreasonable burdens on the company or any officer of the company.
+(3) The Registrar shall not make an order under subsection (1) unless he is of the opinion that compliance with the requirements of this Act would render the financial statements or consolidated financial statements or directors’ statement, as the case may be, misleading or inappropriate to the circumstances of the company or would impose unreasonable burdens on the company or any officer of the company.

+[Act 36 of 2014 wef 01/07/2015]

 (4) The Registrar may make an order under subsection (1) which may be limited to a specific period and may from time to time either on application by the directors or without any such application (in which case the Registrar shall give to the directors an opportunity of being heard) revoke or suspend the operation of any such order.

+[Act 36 of 2014 wef 01/07/2015]

-### Members of company entitled to balance-sheet, etc.
+### Members of company entitled to financial statements, etc.

-203\.—(1) A copy of every profit and loss account and balance-sheet of a company or, in the case of a holding company, a copy of the consolidated accounts and balance-sheet (including every document required by law to be attached thereto), which is duly audited and which (or which, but for section 201C) is to be laid before the company in general meeting accompanied by a copy of the auditor’s report thereon shall —
+203\.—(1) A copy of the financial statements or, in the case of a parent company, a copy of the consolidated financial statements and balance-sheet (including every document required by law to be attached thereto), which is duly audited and which (or which but for section 201C) is to be laid before the company in general meeting accompanied by a copy of the auditor’s report thereon shall be sent to all persons entitled to receive notice of general meetings of the company —

-(a) not less than 14 days before the date of the meeting; or
+(a) unless subsection (2) applies, not less than 14 days before the date of the meeting; or

-(b) if a resolution under section 175A is in force, not less than 28 days before the end of the period allowed for the laying of those documents,
+(b) if a resolution under section 175A is in force, not less than 28 days before the end of the period allowed for the laying of those documents.

+[Act 36 of 2014 wef 01/07/2015]

-be sent to all persons entitled to receive notice of general meetings of the company.
+(2) The financial statements, or consolidated financial statements, balance-sheet and documents referred to in subsection (1) may be sent less than 14 days before the date of the meeting as required under subsection (1)(a) if all the persons entitled to receive notice of general meetings of the company so agree.

+[Act 36 of 2014 wef 01/07/2015]

+(3) Any member of a company (whether he is or is not entitled to have sent to him copies of the financial statements, or consolidated financial statements and balance-sheet) to whom copies have not been sent and any holder of a debenture shall, on a request being made by him to the company, be furnished by the company without charge with a copy of the last financial statements, or consolidated financial statements and balance-sheet (including every document required by this Act to be attached thereto) together with a copy of the auditor’s report thereon.

+[Act 36 of 2014 wef 01/07/2015]

+(3A) If default is made in complying with subsection (1) or (3), the company and every officer of the company who is in default shall, unless it is proved that the member or holder of a debenture in question has already made a request for and been furnished with a copy of the financial statements, or consolidated financial statements and balance-sheet, and all documents referred to in subsection (1) or (3), each be guilty of an offence and shall each be liable on conviction to a fine not exceeding $5,000 and also to a default penalty.

+[Act 36 of 2014 wef 01/07/2015]

+(4) In a case referred to in subsection (1)(b), any member or auditor of the company may, by notice to the company not later than 14 days after the day on which the documents referred to in subsection (1) were sent out, require that a general meeting be held for the purpose of laying those documents before the company.

 [8/2003]

-(2) Any member of a company (whether he is or is not entitled to have sent to him copies of the profit and loss accounts and balance-sheets, or consolidated accounts and balance-sheet) to whom copies have not been sent and any holder of a debenture shall, on a request being made by him to the company, be furnished by the company without charge with a copy of the last profit and loss account and balance-sheet of the company, or a copy of the consolidated accounts and balance-sheet, as the case may be (including every document required by this Act to be attached thereto) together with a copy of the auditor’s report thereon.

-[12/2002]

-(3) If default is made in complying with subsection (1) or (2), the company and every officer of the company who is in default shall, unless it is proved that the member or holder of a debenture in question has already made a request for and been furnished with a copy of the accounts or consolidated accounts and all documents referred to in subsection (1) or (2), be guilty of an offence and shall be liable on conviction to a fine not exceeding $5,000 and also to a default penalty.

-[15/84]

-(4) In a case referred to in subsection (1)(b), any member or auditor of the company may, by notice to the company not later than 28 days from the day on which the documents referred to in subsection (1) were sent out, require that a general meeting be held for the purpose of laying those documents before the company.

-[8/2003]
+[Act 36 of 2014 wef 01/07/2015]

 (5) Section 175A(5) shall apply, with the necessary modifications, to the giving of a notice under subsection (4).

 [8/2003]

-(6) The directors of the company shall, within 21 days from the date of giving of the notice referred to in subsection (4), convene a meeting for the purpose referred to in that subsection.
+(6) The directors of the company shall, within 14 days after the date of giving of the notice referred to in subsection (4), convene a meeting for the purpose referred to in that subsection.

 [8/2003]

+[Act 36 of 2014 wef 01/07/2015]

 (7) If default is made in convening the meeting under subsection (6) —